 What did I love and hate about Varanasi?…

-The alleys behind the Ganges feel like a shit hole… one giant toilet.
+The alleys behind the Ganges can feel like a giant toilet

 The ghat neighborhood has an interesting life of its own.

-It’s innocence of Indian children is beautiful to photograph and play with.
+Indian children are beautiful to photograph and play with.

 There’s a gorgeous naiveté in Indian kids and it holds a bold curiosity and eagerness towards foreigners.
 They are open, wanting to know about you.
 In many ways, they seem fearless.

 It’s raw streak knocks you in the gut